 Satyabhama furiously pulled out a powerful weapon of her own and hurled it at Narakasura.
 Her shock at seeing her Krishna fall gave her the strength to hurl the weapon exactly at Narakasura’s chest.
 Narakasura swayed on the spot and looked as Krishna woke up without a single scratch on his body!
 Satyabhama also looked surprised.
 Krishna smiled as they both got down from Garuda and came towards Narakasura.

 Narakasura was surprised as to how his boon failed him at this point but, in the end, was guilty of the choices he had made under Banasur’s guidance.

 Narakasura soon repented his ways and asked for forgiveness.
 Krishna said.
 ‘Narakasura!
-This is Satyabhama who is actually an incarnation of Bhumadevi…’ Both Satyabhama and Narakasura looked at Krishna with surprise as Krishna continued, ‘She incarnated with the special purpose of defeating you…I could never have defeated you…Only Satyabhama could…so I pretended to fall unconscious and the rest was done by her.”
+This is Satyabhama, who is actually an incarnation of Bhumadevi….’
+Both Satyabhama and Narakasura looked at Krishna with surprise as Krishna continued, ‘She incarnated with the special purpose of defeating you…I could never have defeated you…Only Satyabhama could…so I pretended to fall unconscious, and she did the rest.”
 Satyabhama held him in her lap as she questioned his ways and choices.

 Narakasura looked around at the end of the day and said, ‘I have seen light today, my Lord…I wish that people would celebrate this day as the day of victory of light over darkness’ to Shri Krishna.